kgrab75/stop-watcher/README.md

 - `asDate` (boolean): Optional.
 If `true`, dates are returned as `Date` objects.
 Default is `false`.
 - `exactMatch` (boolean): Optional.
 If `true`, matches stops exactly.
 Default is `false`.
 - `municipalityName` (string): Optional.
 The name of the municipality to search for stops.
 Default is `'Paris'`.
+- `omitModeLimit` (number): Optional.
+When the `mode` parameter is omitted, this limit is used to restrict the number of results, ensuring the response remains concise and manageable.
+Default is `6`.

 ## Examples